Building LLMs is probably not going be a brilliant business

 Really though, LLM makers have only one true supplier: NVIDIA.
 NVIDIA make the chips that all models are trained on - regardless of cloud vendor.
 And that gives NVIDIA colossal, near total pricing power.
 NVIDIA are more powerful relative to Anthropic or OpenAI than Airbus or Boeing could ever dream of being.

 How much power do buyers have over LLM token prices?
 So far, it seems fairly high.
 Most LLM users seem willing to change from Chat-GPT to Claude, for example.
 It doesn't seem like brand loyalty is being built up.
-And companies that build AI into their businesses are starting to do so via abstraction layers that allows them to switch model easily.
+And companies that build AI into their businesses are starting to do so via abstraction layers that allow them to switch model easily.
 That makes LLMs interchangeable - which is bad for those who sell them.

 What's the strength of direct competitors?
 Again, it is considerable.
 There are loads of LLM vendors and pricing appears competitive.
 Worst of all, Facebook basically dump their model on the market for no cost.
 It's reminiscent of Internet Explorer - not exactly a great portent.